 Some clients will ask for samples and some will not.

 Although it’s not always required, having work samples has benefits.
 One of them is that you will be able to demand a higher price from clients.

 Because I already have a portfolio of my past work, which clients find impressive, I’m able to demand premium prices for my services.

 But what if you don’t have any samples?

 Depending on what you’re offering, you can quickly whip up samples that would fit what your prospective client needs.

 Before I had plenty of published articles, I started out by sending clients unpublished articles via Google docs.

+If you’re into writing, you can also house your samples of platforms like Contently.
+For artists, you can use Behance.
 Or if you like, you can also create your own website or blog and house your samples there.

 How much should you price your services?